-As part of the strong corporate governance structure and to enhance the internal controls and compliance of the company, Mr. Christian Hupfer was appointed as the CCO (Chief Compliance Officer).
+As part of the strong corporate governance structure and to enhance the internal controls and compliance of the company, Mr. Christian Hupfer was appointed as the CCO (Chief Compliance Officer) of the Company.

 INTERNAL RISK MITIGATION

 Internal controls are constructed from five main elements: